gary-archer/oauth.websample.final/deployment/README.md

 ## Local Environments

-A number of configuration files exist for various local development setups:
+A number of local development configurations are used when running on the local machine:

 | Environment | Description |
 | ----------- | ----------- |